Bolivia: A network of 'MIL Super Agents' prepares to dismantle disinformation | Latin America | DW | 09.09.2024

 Muñoz Choque, second from the right, contributed her experience as a community communicator

-These workshops created spaces for safe exchange between community communicators, sexual and gender diversity activists and members of feminist collectives from both rural and urban areas.
-These groups often have differing political positions and, in some cases, these differences can be antagonistic.
+The workshops created safe spaces for exchange between community communicators, sexual and gender diversity activists and members of feminist collectives from both rural and urban areas.
+These groups often have different political positions which, in some cases, can be antagonistic.

-"We need to continue building community ties and promoting MIL as a tool so that the rights of access to information and freedom of expression are fulfilled for all people equally," reflected Michelle Nogales, Muy Waso's general director.
+"We need to continue building community ties and promoting MIL as a tool so that all people can exercise their rights of access to information and freedom of expression," reflected Michelle Nogales, Muy Waso's general director.

 Bolivien I DW Akademie Workshop